rabbittsui/ModelCardDiff/README.md

   same idea could be missed.
 It catches lightly reworded boilerplate, not semantic paraphrase.
 - The regression direction is decided by a fixed list of metric name fragments.
+  A metric whose name does not contain one of those fragments is assumed to be better when higher.
+A metric where lower is better but whose name is unusual will be misclassified.
+- The card format is a small convention, not a standard.
+It does not read the richer schemas used by hosted model card tools, and it does not emit them.
+- Multi-line claim and limitation bullets are read only up to the first physical line.
+A bullet whose text wraps onto a second line loses the continuation.

+These limits are the cost of a tool that runs offline in a few milliseconds with no dependencies.
+The checks it does run, it runs deterministically.

+## The claim citation diagram